MattMagg/ACUTIS/README.md

 - **Invention Disclosure Form** – preliminary intellectual property filing
 - **ProvisionalPatent ACUTIS** – provisional patent paperwork

-All documentation is provided as PDF files in the repository root.
+All documentation is provided as PDF or RTF files in the repository root.
 Additional notes can be kept inside the `docs/` directory.

 ## Repository Structure

 The following directories provide a starting framework:

 - `docs/` – supplementary design notes and references
-- `src/` – future source code
+- `src/` – pseudocode modules outlining the planned system
-- `tests/` – test materials for any code that will be added later
+- `tests/` – placeholder test suite

-This layout is intentionally minimal to keep the focus on concept exploration.
-Detailed implementation and scripts will come later as the project matures.
+The current files offer pseudocode for hardware, collar control, data acquisition, and signal processing.
+These placeholders are intentionally lightweight and will evolve as the project matures.

 ## License